joey711/phyloseq-demo/phyloseq-demo.md

 ```

+## Alternative Installation Methods and Versions:
+The most stable release and development versions of phyloseq are released from Bioconductor.
+For installing from Bioconductor, and alternatives to "the bleeding edge", as well as the most updated installation news/instructions, please see [the installation wiki page](https://github.com/joey711/phyloseq/wiki/Installation).

-#  Load phyloseq, and import data.
+#  Load phyloseq, and Import Data.
-Of course we need to start this tutorial by loading [the phyloseq package](http://joey711.github.com/phyloseq/)
+Of course we need to start this tutorial by loading [the phyloseq package](http://joey711.github.com/phyloseq/).
+This assumes you have already [installed phyloseq](https://github.com/joey711/phyloseq/wiki/Installation).
-(assuming that it is installed.)

 ```r
 library("phyloseq")